These butter burgers are packed with roasted garlic and melted butter and topped with crispy bacon and smoked gouda cheese. It’s ok to drool a little…

 - Divide the beef mixture into 4 equal patties, pressing an indent into the center of each.

-- Toast the buns and melt the cheese on top, if desired.
+- Toast the buns and melt the cheese on top of the patties, if desired.

-- Top with bacon, lettuce, slice of tomato, onion slices, and a fresh Farmer's Garden pickle.
-Serve.
+- Arrange the grilled patties over the toasted buns and top with bacon, lettuce, a slice of tomato, onion slices, and a fresh pickle.